• Skip to primary navigation

 • Preheat your oven to 350°F.

-• Place onion, carrots, and celery down the bottom of a baking dish.
+• Place 1 large yellow onion (peeled and roughly chopped),4 large carrots, chopped , and 4 large celery stalks, chopped in the bottom of a 9" x 13" baking dish.

-• Place the turkey legs on top of the veggies.
+• Place the 1½ pounds turkey legs on top of the vegetables.
+Set aside.

-• In a small bowl melt 4 Tablespoons of unsalted butter, using a microwave.
+• In a small microwavable bowl, melt 4 Tablespoons unsalted butter.

 • Pour the seasoned butter over the turkey legs.

-• Transfer the legs and all the veggies and drippings from the baking disk to a large pot.
-Pour in the 4 cups of stock.
+• To make the turkey stock, transfer the legs and all the veggies and drippings from the baking dish to a large pot.
+Pour in the 4 cups chicken or turkey stock.

-• Bring the pot up to a boil and then turn down to a simmer and place a lid on.
-Let this simmer for an hour.
+• Bring the stock up to a boil over medium heat.
+Then reduce the heat to low and simmer for an hour.

-• Remove the vegetables and legs from the pot.
-If you like you can pour the mixture through a strainer to get everything out or just use a slotted spoon to remove everything.
+• Remove the vegetables and legs from the pot by pouring the mixture through a strainer or sieve for a smooth gravy.
+Or use a slotted spoon to remove the veggies and turkey legs.
+Set aside.

-• Continue whisking over medium heat until it comes to a bubble and thickens.
-Add salt and pepper to taste.
+• Continue whisking over medium heat until it bubbles and thickens.
+Taste the turkey gravy, if needed, add salt and black pepper to taste.
+Note 3

 Storage: Store leftovers in a covered airtight container in the refrigerator for up to 3 days or in the freezer for 3-4 months.